Murder Mystery Game AI

 • Official-looking stamps and seals

-Coffee staining (subtle application): Brew instant coffee at half-strength (1 teaspoon per 8 oz water) and let cool completely.
-Test on scrap paper first to verify stain color matches your target era—darker stains suggest 1940s-1950s files, lighter stains suggest 1960s-1970s documents.
-Dab small amounts on edges and random spots using a natural sponge, then let dry fully (2–4 hours) before handling.
+Coffee staining (subtle application): Brew a weak coffee solution and let it cool completely.
+Test on scrap paper first before applying to your finished documents.
+Dab small amounts on edges and random spots, then let dry fully before handling.
 For organic staining patterns, lightly spray with a water mist and air dry.

 Crease and fold marks: Fold documents in thirds or quarters, crease firmly, then unfold completely.
 These impressions suggest files have been stored in desk drawers or officer pockets—exactly what players expect from vintage detective file folder printables.

-Edge darkening: Lightly singe edges with a lighter using 1–2 second passes held 2–3 inches away.
-This creates authentic aged paper appearance without charring.
+Edge darkening: Carefully apply a heat source to edges to create an aged paper appearance.
 Practice on test pages first to avoid over-darkening, which signals artificial aging.

 Step 6: Proof and Export as PDF